 College Work-Study Program.
 Students who need employment to help pay for college expenses are potentially eligible for employment by Calvin College or in approved off-campus agencies under this federally-supported program for U.S. citizens.
-The student's eligibility depends on his need, with preference being given to applicants from low-income families.
+The student's eligibility depends on his need, with preference being given to applicants with greatest need.

-National Defense Student Loan Program.
-This program, sponsored by the federal government for U.S. citizens, provides long term loans of up to \$1000 per year to students with financial need.
-There is no interest charge on this loan while the student is attending college, and repayments can be deferred as long as the student continues to be enrolled at least half-time, or serves in the armed forces, in VISTA, or in the Peace Corp.
-After the borrower completes his service with one of the above mentioned organizations, or nine months after he ceases to be at least a half-time student, a tenyear repayment schedule commences with a 3 per cent interest charge.
-If the borrower becomes a full-time teacher or serves in the armed forces, up to 50 per cent of the loan may be cancelled.
-If the borrower becomes a full-time teacher of handicapped children or in a school with a high concentration of low-income families, up to 100 per cent of the loan may be cancelled.
+National Direct Student Loan Program.
+This program, sponsored by the federal government for U.S. citizens, provides long term loans to students with financial need.
+There is no interest charge on this loan while the student is attending college, and repayments can be deferred as long as the student continues to be enrolled at least half-time, or serves in the armed forces, in VISTA, or in the Peace Corps.
+After the borrower completes his service with one of the above mentioned organizations, or nine months after he ceases to be at least a half-time student, a ten-year repayment schedule commences with a 3 per cent interes charge.
+If the borrower becomes a full time teacher of handicapped children of teaches in a school "with a high concen tration of low income families" all of part of the loan may be cancelled.
+If the borrower serves in the armed forces in ar "area of hostilities" up to 50 per cen of the loan may be cancelled.

 Loans for Canadian Students.
-The various provincial governments of Canada have generous loan programs which may be used by students from those provinces.
+The vari ous provincial governments of Canada have generous loan programs which may be used by students from those provinces